Safety is a top priority for everyone. There’s a risk of injury and crime no matter where you turn.

 As I’ve grown older, we haven’t had alarm systems in our homes because I didn’t deem it necessary.

-Now, we have a security system which monitors our home 24/7 for fire, burglary, and carbon monoxide.
+Now, we have a security system that monitors our home 24/7 for fire, burglary, and carbon monoxide.
 It also allows us to check in on our homestead via our cellphones when we aren’t at home.

 If some random person shows up to my door while I’m gone, I’ll know it.
 Though this isn’t our only line of defense because we do live outside of city limits, it’s helpful to know if we’re in trouble, someone knows about it and is on the way to help.